MI-AFP/tutorials/tutorials/04_types-errors.md

 ### List comprehensions

 Creation of lists with using the constructor or better with syntactic sugar is pretty simple but there are two more interesting ways for that.
 First is used basically for basic ranges and is called "dot dot notation.
-It is not a surprising at all.
+It is not a surprising at all and you have seen it already.
 It works with types that are instances of type class `Enum` (you can check withing GHCi by `:info Enum`.
 You can specify start, step and end of range (inclusive), but you need to be careful with floats and doubles because of their precision - error cumulatively grows.

 ```
 Prelude> [1..10]